Albert Sidney Beckham: Career and legacy

 Beckham's scholarly work largely focused on education; however, he also conducted studies on topics such as albinism, narcolepsy, race attitudes, and life satisfaction.

 Beckham was a pioneer in the field of Black psychology and among the first African Americans to earn a PhD in psychology.
-He was a professor at Wilberforce University and Howard University and provided guidance to thousands of students in the Chicago public school system.
+Beckham had a desire to contribute to the WWI war effort and applied to begin aviation training for the Air Force.
+His application was rejected by the War Department without giving him an explanation.
+This was not unusual as aviation positions were largely reserved for men of European descent.
+After making repeated requests as to what his application had been rejected, he was told that he could become a War Professor of Psychology at Wilberforce University instead.
+In 1924, Albert Beckham became the first person to teach psychology at Howard University.
+While there, he founded one of the first psychology laboratories.
+After his time at Howard University, Beckham moved to the Institute for Juvenile Research in Illinois.
+While there, he focused his research efforts of racial bias in intelligence testing and provided therapy to juveniles within the Chicago public school system.
 Beckham spent most of his life fighting against discrimination of African American children, and hoped to use scientific research to bring equality between the races.
 Much of his research was around the topic of intelligence, especially in African American adolescents.
 He was one of the psychologists of color, including Drs.
 Horacce Mann Bond, Herman Canady, Martin Jenkins, and George Sanchez, who set out to debunk Francis Galton's theory of eugenics, which suggested that whites were intellectually superior to African Americans.
 Beckham's research into this field found that the largest influences on intelligence were socio-economic background and the child's environment.
 Beckham was just one of several African American researchers testing African American intelligence, in order to provide evidence against claims made by anti-African American propaganda.